Mashed Fall Vegetables

 Instructions

 2. Toss vegetables with oil, 2 teaspoons salt and 1/4 teaspoon pepper.
-Put in single layer on the baking pan and roast until tender, about 45 minutes.
+Put in single layer on the baking pan and roast until tender, about 30 minutes.
+A paring knife should go into the veggies easily – that’s the best way to know if they are done.

 3. Meanwhile, cook bacon until crispy and set aside.